 The data used to determine positions on this leaderboard is provided by tests on real human preference, rather than static automated checks.
 And its this real-world testing that’s key to why the leaderboard is now widely considered one of the most reliable metrics on how well models really perform in day-to-day usage.

-How does the the LM Arena Leaderboard work?
+How does the LM Arena Leaderboard work?

 The leaderboard uses human evaluation methods to determine which AI models are most useful at any one time.
-This crowdsourced data is collected in a relatively simple, but highly effective way.
+This crowdsourced data is collected in a relatively simple but highly effective way.

-Humans are presented with two answers to a given query, taken from two anonymous, randomly selected AI models.
-They are then asked to vote for the one they prefer, with options for Model A, Model B or a tie.
-Once the vote has been cast, the person is then told which models the responses came from.
+- Step 2: They are asked to vote for the one they prefer, with options for Model A, Model B or a tie.

 As responses are gathered, the platform compiles that information using the Elo rating system.
 If a model wins against a stronger opponent, it sees a higher increase in its ranking than it would if it had beat a weaker opponent.
 Similarly, models can see big drops in their rankings if they lose to a weak opponent.